ReactiveSets/toubkal/README.md

   - updates(): filter update operations, useful when these have a strict Update semantic
   - split_updates(): Split update operations into remove plus add in a transaction
   - revert(): transforms adds into removes, removes into adds, swap remove and add into updates
-  - query_updates(): get query updates from pipelet, to build lazy pipelines, including caches
+  - query_updates(): Emit query updates from pipelet

 - Additional functional stateless pipelets:
   - map(): allows to emit zero or 1 value for each source value